-- 1. ACNC means the Australian Charities and Not-for-profits Commission. - 2.
-ACNC Act means Australian Charities and Not-for-profits Commission Act 2012 (Cth) as amended from time to time. - 3.
+- 1. ACNC means the Australian Charities and Not-for-profits Commission. - ACNC Act means Australian Charities and Not-for-profits Commission Act 2012 (Cth) as amended from time to time. - 3.
 AGM means annual general meeting. - 4.
 Association means the unincorporated association described in rule 2. - 5.
 Committee and committee member(s) means the association's committee of management and the members of the committee of management respectively (see rule13). - 6.
 General meeting means the meetings of members of the association as described in rule 15, consisting of AGMs and special general meetings. - 7.
-Purposes means the charitable purposes of the association as described in rule 4. - 8.
+Purposes means the charitable purposes of the association as described in the rules - 8.
 Registered charities means charities registered with the ACNC. - 9.
-Special resolution means a resolution of members: - Of which at least 21 days' notice of the meeting at which it will be considered has been given to members, and - That is passed at a general meeting by 75% or more of the members voting (who are eligible to vote), voting in favour of it.
+Special resolution means a resolution of members: - Of which at least 21 days' notice of the meeting at which it will be considered has been given to members, and - That is passed at a general meeting by 75% or more of the members voting (who are eligible to vote), voting in favour of it. - 10 Community Health Services means A recovery-oriented organization serving individuals that self-identity as having lived experience with mental health distress, trauma background and/or substance use issues based on the principles of mutual peer support - 11.
+Consumer means individuals that self-identity as having lived experience with mental health distress, trauma background and/or substance use issues based on the principles of mutual peer support